 - Retrenchment / Loss of work

-- Threat to safety and security -physical and emotional
+- The threat to safety and security -physical and emotional

-- Threat to your personal integrity and values
+- The danger to your integrity and values

-Woundedness can be invisible or visible and physical, e.g. a stab wound or operation wound (temporary), or the loss of an internal organ or limb (permanent), and it can also be emotional and spiritual, e.g. the loss of hope and a loss of faith.
+Woundedness can be invisible or visible and physical, e.g. a stab wound or operation wound (temporary) or the loss of an internal organ or limb (permanent).
+It can also be emotional and spiritual, e.g. the loss of hope and a loss of faith.

 Other types of losses:

 - Loss of a loved one

 - Loss of nutrition/food/sustenance